-Our selection of projects brings learning to life in an engaging and fun manner whether it is in construction, mechanism, textiles, electrical control or cooking.
-We challenge pupils to use skills across the curriculum, such as maths, science, computing, and literacy and apply them in a real-life context which makes the learning meaningful, memorable and relevant.
+Whether it’s cooking, construction, mechanics or textiles, our selection of projects bring learning to life as the lessons are engaging, practical and full of challenge.
+Pupils will be encouraged to use skills across the curriculum such as maths, science, computing, art and literacy and apply them in a real-life context which makes the learning meaningful, memorable and relevant.

 How we teach DT

 During DT lessons we promote life skills such as positive problem solving, teamwork, creativity and independence as the children work through a series of lessons in order to get the best from their design.

 DT lessons at Chesterton ensure that as well as learning new skills, the children will also have opportunities to revisit their knowledge and build on their abilities as they progress through the school.

 In each product children will have the opportunity to:

 Analyse and evaluate existing products to fully understand the purpose, function and design criteria.

 Explore how the design could be replicated and altered using a range of materials tools and learning new skills.

 Design a product by making informed design decisions and recording their ideas, adapting their design where necessary